The Movements and Visibility Cycles

 Because of the eccentricity (non-circularity) of the planets' orbits, some oppositions are more favourable than others, the planets then shining brighter than at other oppositions.
 This is particularly true for Mars, whose orbit is quite eccentric, the result being that its distance from the Earth varies considerably from one opposition to the next (for further details, see the Mars oppositions 2012-2027 page).
 A planet's closest point to the Sun in its orbit is known as its perihelion, and its furthest point from the Sun is called its aphelion.
 Whenever a planet's opposition occurs close to - or at - its perihelion or aphelion point, it is sometimes referred to as a perihelic or aphelic opposition.
-Mars' best oppositions (perihelic) occur at approximately 15-year intervals when the planet is in Aquarius, oppositions taking place in August or September (this last occurred in 2003 and will next occur in 2018 and 2035).
+Mars' best oppositions (perihelic) occur at approximately 15-year intervals when the planet is in Aquarius, oppositions taking place in August or September (this last occurred in 2018 and will next occur in 2035).
 Its worst oppositions (aphelic) take place in Leo (as in 2012).
 Jupiter's best oppositions take place when it is in either Pisces or Aries, when oppositions take place in September or October (this last happened in 2010 and 2011).
 Saturn has two best opposition times - on opposite sides of its orbit - when its rings are displayed in their full splendor.
 These are in Taurus or Gemini (oppositions in December-January) and in Scorpius, Ophiuchus or Sagittarius (oppositions in June-July).
 Saturn's last brightest opposition took place in 2017 (for more details, see the Saturn orbit page).